Cited In Many Operations, Russia's GRU Is Suspected In Afghan Bounty Case

 "If you assume that the simplest description of what Russia is alleged to have done is the correct one, which is they are paying Afghan fighters specifically for killing American soldiers, then that is a departure from anything we've seen, certainly in the last 30 years," said Matthew Rojansky, a Russia expert who heads the Wilson Center's Kennan Institute in Washington.

-The U.S. and Russia are often on opposite sides of a conflict, but take steps to avoid direct confrontations.
+The U.S. and Russia are often on opposite sides of a conflict but take steps to avoid direct confrontations.
 In the war in Syria, where U.S. and Russian forces are both present, the militaries have a "deconfliction hotline" so they don't accidentally shoot at each other.

 Meanwhile, Russia says the U.S. is trying to portray Moscow as an all-purpose bogeyman.